gmoe/dsl-prototype/README.md

 # Music DSL Prototype

-This is a prototype Scala-embedded DSL for composing and transforming music, which aims to be expressive and intuitive for non-programmers.
+This is a prototype Scala-embedded domain specific language for composing and transforming music, which aims to be expressive and intuitive for non-programmers.
+The DSL also contains generative modules that can be pulled in by the composer when necessary, such as Xenakis sieves and Markov chains.

-##Examples
+Examples of these can be found in the [wiki][docs].

+## Examples

 Here is a use case demonstrating how to create modulations from one key to another using function composition: